 Our groundbreaking initiatives do more than develop new skills—they move our profession to ever more innovative places.

 Community members come into public libraries every day, hoping to complete life tasks many of us take for granted, but lacking the basic computer skills to accomplish them.
-Through its digital literacy efforts, including DigitalLearn.org, PLA supports its members to make their libraries digital literacy learning centers.
+Through its digital literacy efforts, PLA supports its members to turn their libraries into digital literacy learning centers.